 Severe turbulence on Singapore Airlines flight 321 from London leaves one dead, others injured, airline says

-Singapore Airlines said Tuesday that one person died and others were injured when a flight from London to Singapore hit severe turbulence.
+Singapore Airlines said Tuesday that one person died and others were injured when a flight from London to Singapore "encountered sudden extreme turbulence."
 Flight SQ321 from London's Heathrow Airport was diverted to Bangkok and touched down just before 4 p.m. local time Tuesday at Suvarnabhumi Airport, the airline said in a statement posted to its Facebook page.

+Suvarnabhumi Airport director Kittipong Kittikachorn was quoted by various news agencies as saying at a news conference that the fatality was a 73-year-old male British passenger.
+He said most of the 30 people injured, including passengers and crew, sustained blows to the head.
+Seven of the people were in critical condition, according to Kittikachorn.

+CBS News' partner network BBC News reported that the man who died was believed to have suffered a heart attack during the turbulence.

-The airline did not say how many were injured, but Thai media outlets said first responders were treating roughly 30 people.
-Video from Suvarnabhumi Airport showed passengers coming down a ramp onto the tarmac from the plane, which was surrounded by emergency vehicles.
+Video from the Thai airport showed passengers coming down a ramp onto the tarmac from the plane, which was surrounded by emergency vehicles.

 Several people could be seen laying on a tarp under a tent in a triage area crowded by airport and medical staff.